Table of Contents

 The K Plan / CFC provides an alternative to long-term home and community based Medicaid waivers.
 Medicaid waivers are not entitlement programs, which means that there are a limited number of slots available for participant enrollment, and eligibility does not automatically mean one is enrolled in the program.
 Since CFC is part of the state Medicaid program and is an entitlement program, anyone who is eligible for services is able to receive them.

 With CFC, more residents of Oregon are able to receive long-term home and community benefits from Medicaid.
 This is a win-win.
 Seniors are able to receive the care they need to continue to live at home or in the home of a family member rather than be placed in an institution, and the state saves money by avoiding the need to pay for more costly, nursing home care.
-That being said, eligible applicants may also choose to receive services outside of their homes, such as in an adult foster care home, in assisted living or a memory care home.
+That being said, eligible applicants may also choose to receive services outside of their homes, such as in an adult foster care home, adult group home, in assisted living, or a memory care home.

 An added benefit of CFC is that all long-term care services, including attendant care, are consumer directed as long as the individual has the capacity to direct their own services.
 This means an individual is able to choose the person they wish to provide care, including a family member.
+In unique situations, even a spouse can be hired to provide care.

 The Community First Choice Option is approved under the Affordable Care Act (abbreviated as ACA).